biotite-dev/biotite/doc/tutorial/structure/measurement.rst

 *Biotite* can also be used to assign *secondary structure elements* (SSE) to a structure with the :func:`annotate_sse()` function.
+The returned array contains :class:`SecondaryStructure` values, which can be converted into their one-letter symbols for pretty printing:
 An ``'a'`` means alpha-helix, ``'b'`` beta-sheet, and ``'c'`` means coil.

 .. jupyter-execute::